 A Taipei Fun Pass is totally different than an EasyCard.
 Fun passes are for short term visitors who plan to use public transportation a lot and see many attractions in a short period of time.
 You pay a set price for the card, and you get an unlimited number of rides on buses and MRTs in Taipei, New Taipei City, and Keelung, as well as five tourist shuttle buses outside of the city (see the shuttle bus route details below).

 EasyCards are IC cards, just like EZ-Link in Singapore, Octopus Card in Hong Kong, and the numerous IC cards in Japan and South Korea.
-Everyone in Taiwan uses them because they are convenient, and you get a 20% discount on regular fares.
-They work on all public transportation in Taipei, New Taipei City, Taichung (where you even get free bus rides under 10 km when you use them) and Kaohsiung.
+Everyone in Taiwan uses them because they are convenient, and you get a small discount when transferring onto different types of public transport.
+They work on all public transportation in Taipei, New Taipei City, Taichung (where you even get free bus rides under 10 km when you use them), and Kaohsiung.
 They also work on regular train rides that don’t require a seat reservation, but they don’t work on the High Speed Rail or long distance buses.
 You load as much money as you want onto them and then use them to pay for bus rides, MRT, taxis, non-reserved trains, a few ferries, and even items at convenience stores.

 You can order an EasyCard online for pickup when you arrive in Taiwan, or buy one in any MRT station.
-You always need to pay a TWD100 deposit, which you get back if you return the card within two years (and there’s no damage or stickers on your card).
+You need to pay TWD 100 for your EasyCard – this used to be a deposit that you could get back later, but not anymore.
 When you order it online, you can choose for it to come empty or pre-loaded with TWD200 or 400.
 They call this a “deposit” on the Klook page, but its actually just money pre-loaded onto the card so you don’t have to do it in the MRT station (or at 7-Eleven) after you pick it up.

-In short, if you decide not to get a Taipei Fun Pass, you pretty much MUST get an EasyCard for your time in Taiwan, unless you hate convenience and saving money 🙂
+In short, if you decide NOT to get a Taipei Fun Pass, you pretty much MUST get an EasyCard for your time in Taiwan, unless you hate convenience 🙂